 Federal Hill Providence

-Where to Shop
+Where to Shop on Federal Hill

-Every Italian has their favorite deli/butcher shop and there are some exceptional stores to choose from.
+Every local has their favorite deli/butcher shop and there are some exceptional stores to choose from.
 Roma has a marketplace with sandwiches, dried pastas, cheeses and more.
-Their banquet hall offers live shows and entertainment including Italian musicians.
+Their banquet hall offers live shows and entertainment, including Italian musicians.
 Known for their selection of imported olive oils, Italian cold cuts, gourmet dried pastas, candies and confections, Tony’s Colonial Food has been around since the 1950s.
 Venda Ravioli is a full-service food emporium.
 Stop by the café for lunch or a cappuccino.
 Dine in or take home some of their braciole and fresh homemade ravioli and sauce for dinner.
 Look for the giant statue of a rooster (perfect for a photo op) and stop by Antonelli Poultry for the freshest selection of fowl.

 It must be said that there are countless Italian restaurants on Atwells Avenue representative of the flavors of Federal Hill.
 These are just a few favorites.